kamranahmedse/developer-roadmap/src/data/roadmaps/ux-design/content/101-behavior-change-strategies/102-make-or-change-habbits/existing-behavior/103-mindfulness-to-avoid-acting-on-the-cue.md

-# Mindfulness to avoid acting on the cue
+# Mindfulness to Avoid Acting on the Cue